 And, this company takes the consumer experience a step further and delivers their seafood directly to your doorstep.
 What a very cool program.
 Check it out, and head over to their website for the full story.

-AND, Sitka Salmon has offered a a special discount code – SITKA25 – to share with my friends, family and followers.
+AND, Sitka Salmon has offered my readers a special discount code – COTR – to share with my friends, family and followers.
+This code will give you $25.00 off of your order.
+Just enter COTR when placing your order to save $$$

 Land-locked me was absolutely thrilled to receive packages of wild caught cod and salmon.
 The fillets were sealed in a sturdy container and frozen solid thanks to dry ice.
 Impressive system.